Baharen Phir Bhi Aayengi: Production

 The film started with Guru Dutt in the lead.
 He was replaced by Dharmendra and the film was re-shot due to Dutt's death.

 Music and soundtrack

 The music of the film was composed by O. P. Nayyar.
 The lyrics were penned by Aziz Kashmiri, Kaifi Azmi, Anjaan, S. H. Bihari and Shevan Rizvi.

-S.D Burman started out as the composer for this film.
-But he suffered a heart attack, due to which Guru Dutt replaced him with O.P.
-Nayyar.
-One of the songs, which Burman recorded in Mohammed Rafi's voice, was kept by Burman after his recovery, and it was not used in the film.
-Some years later, Burman rerecorded the song as 'Yeh Dil Na Hota Bechara' from Jewel Thief (1967) in the voice of Kishore Kumar.
+S. D. Burman started out as the composer for this film.
+But he suffered a heart attack, Producer Gurudutt also was in hurry to complete film as he was also feeling unwell so due to which Guru Dutt replaced him with O. P. Nayyar.
+Eventually Gurudutt died without completing the movei. the songs, which Burman recorded in Mohammed Rafi's voice as a title song wasn't accepted by OPNaiyyar and he gave it new tune.
+Thus it was kept by Burman and after his recovery, and since it was not used in the film, Some years later, Burman rerecorded the song as 'Yeh Dil Na Hota Bechara' from Jewel Thief (1967) in the voice of Kishore Kumar.